babel/website/_posts/2017-09-12-planning-for-7.0.md

 We've created a new repo: [babel/proposals](https://github.com/babel/proposals) to track our progress on the various [TC39 Proposals](https://github.com/tc39/proposals) and meetings.

-I also added a [section](https://github.com/babel/proposals#when-does-babel-implement-new-features) about when we accept PRs and new proposals.
+I also added a section about [how we accept new proposals](https://github.com/babel/proposals#when-does-babel-implement-new-features).
 Our basic thinking is that we will start accepting PRs for anything a TC39 champion is going to present (Stage 0).
 And we will update them (with your help!) when the spec changes.

 Naturally, we will take the opportunity to be as spec compliant as possible (within reasonable speed, etc) as the default behavior.
 This means if you need a faster/smaller build, you should use the `loose` option which will purposely disregard certain spec changes like runtime checks and other edge cases.
 The reason why it is opt-in is because we expect you should know what you are doing, while others should be able to seamlessly upgrade `babel-preset-env` to use the native version of each syntax or stop using Babel entirely and have no issues.

 ### Stage 3: Class Properties (from Stage 2)

-> `babel-plugin-transform-class-properties`: the default behavior is now what was previously the "spec" option, which uses `Object.defineProperty` instead of simple assignment.
+> [`babel-plugin-transform-class-properties`](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-class-properties): the default behavior is now what was previously the "spec" option, which uses `Object.defineProperty` instead of simple assignment.

-> This currently has the effect of breaking the legacy decorators plugin if you try to decorate a class property.
+> This currently has the effect of breaking the [legacy decorators plugin](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) (which we made the "transform-decorators" plugin in 7.0) if you try to decorate a class property.
 You'll need to use the `loose` option to be compatible with the version of decorators in the transform until we release the Stage 2 decorators plugin.

-> Private fields are WIP: [PR](https://github.com/babel/babel/pull/6120)
+> Private fields are WIP: [#6120](https://github.com/babel/babel/pull/6120)

 Input